 There are a couple of strands to this danger, the first being the obvious point that you are about to consume whatever is being cooked in your oven.
 Ultimately, if it’s full of dirt and bacteria, it’s clearly detrimental to your health.
 If there are rodents in your kitchen, check out Team Veterans Pest Control.

 Then, there’s a point about potential fire hazards.
 Again, with debris left in there, it doesn’t take much for a fire to start and that small issue to escalate pretty quickly.
+This is why having fire suppression systems is important so consider getting a fire sprinkler installation as soon as possible.

 Danger #2 – Your range hood